 St. Peter’s Church

-St. Peter’s Church is another landmark of Riga that hardly escapes your sights during your short layover in the city.
-Known as Riga’s tallest church, it’s also one of the best places to enjoy iconic view of the red rood of the Old Town.
+St. Peter’s Church is another landmark in Riga that hardly escapes your sight during the long layover.
+Known as Riga’s tallest church, it’s also one of the best places to enjoy iconic views of the red roofs of the Old Town.

-Apart from its medieval look, the Cat House has little to do with the long history of Riga.
-The structure was built in the beginning of the 20th century.
+Apart from its medieval look, the Cat House has little to do with the rich historic heritage of Riga.
+The structure was built at the beginning of the 20th century.
 As suggested, the building received its name on account of wrought-copper cats on the corner turrets of the house.

-Home to architectural, cultural and historical heritage of different centuries, Riga Cathedral is one of the oldest buildings in Latvia.
+Center of the architectural, cultural, and historic heritage that span several centuries, Riga Cathedral is one of the oldest buildings in Latvia.

-Once a medieval fortification wall tower, the Powder Tower was added to the Latvian War Museum after its latest reconstruction from 1937 until 1940.
+Once a medieval fortification wall tower, the Powder Tower was added to the Latvian War Museum after its latest reconstruction that took place from 1937 until 1940.

-As a history fan, I’d strongly recommend finding the Swedish Gate during your short layover-visit in Riga.
-Situated in the Old Town, it’s the oldest remaining part of original Riga Wall.
+As a history fan, I’d strongly recommend finding the Swedish Gate during your long layover-visit to Riga.
+Situated in the Old Town, it’s the oldest remaining part of the original Riga Wall.